-The first of May, May Day is also celebrated as the Labor Day in many countries, including Germany.
-While some are celebrating the traditional welcoming of spring, others are busy supporting the movements of the workers.
-The date was inspired by an event that took place in Chicago in May of 1886, called the Haymarket affair—also known as the Haymarket massacre or Haymarket riot.
+The first of May, May Day is also celebrated as Labor Day in many countries, including Germany.
+While some are celebrating the traditional welcoming of spring, others are busy supporting the workers’ movements.
+The date was inspired by an event taking place in Chicago in May of 1886, called the Haymarket affair—also known as the Haymarket massacre or Haymarket riot.
 This labor demonstration ended up in violence with some unfortunate deaths.
-The strikers were fighting for better working conditions and an eight-hour work day.
+The strikers were fighting for better working conditions and an eight-hour workday.

-In most countries, the May Day, first of May is an International Labor Day, recognized and observed as a holiday.
-As in the past, each year worldwide rallies, marches, and demonstrations take place supported by unions or parties—asking people to stand up for better work situations and conditions, along with safer work environments and more job securities—all in an attempt to create a brighter future for their families.
+In most countries, the May Day first of May is an International Labor Day, recognized and observed as a holiday.
+As in the past, each year, worldwide rallies, marches, and demonstrations take place supported by unions or parties.
+People are asking to stand up for better work situations and conditions, along with safer work environments and more job security—all in an attempt to create a brighter future for their families.

 (Pictures of May March by Thomas Dornfeld, May1, 1072, Berlin Germany)